odicforcesounds/Spiritual-Algorithm/README.md

 }

 // note about arrays
-// if I add or remove content to the **array** which uses 'const' keyword, there is not error because we didn't change the type
+// if I add or remove content to the **array** which uses 'const' keyword,
+// there is not error because we didn't change the type of the variable
 // example:
+hobbies.push('Book Reader');
-hobbies.push('Book Reader'); // this will not print-out an error because we didn't change the type of hobbies.
+// this will not print-out an error because we didn't change the type of hobbies.

-// About arrays declarations and recycling const copiedArr = hobbies.slice(); // Copy Old Array into new const coppiedAry = [hobbies]; // Create a new Array with a nasted copy of the old array. const coppiedArray = [...hobies]; // create new Array based on the old one.
+// About arrays declarations and recycling const copiedArr = hobbies.slice();
+// Copy Old Array into new
+const coppiedAry = [hobbies];
+// Create a new Array with a nasted copy of the old array. const coppiedArray = [...hobies];
+// create new Array based on the old one.
 ```

 6. The Spread Operator ( ... )